trendscenter/coinstac/guides/computation-development.md

 ### Pipelines

-Computations can be strung together to form a “pipeline,” or a collection of discrete steps.
+Commands can be strung together to form a “pipeline,” or a collection of discrete steps.
 These differ from [traditional sequential Pipeline](https://en.wikipedia.org/wiki/Pipeline_(computing)) in a few ways:

 * COINSTAC pipelines may halt and resume.
 * COINSTAC pipelines may conditionally progress to subsequent steps or repeat the current step many times.